ssc-sp/datahub-portal/README.md

 - Data Projects empower users to tell data stories, work with massive datasets, conduct analyses and experiment with new technologies.
 - Connect Data Scientists & Analytics Users in Sectors & Collaborating with other platforms

+_This project is presently internal to NRCan and more details can be obtained by contacting on DataHub mailbox for any collaboration opportunities nrcan.datahub.rncan@canada.ca_

 ![image](https://user-images.githubusercontent.com/82101285/122599381-48a01d00-d03c-11eb-9bb8-a20d76646258.png)

 ## Data Projects